 - Practical Nurse Exit Option – Students may complete the first year of the A.A.S.
 Nursing program and NUR 169 to receive a certificate and be eligible to apply to take the LPN Licensure Examination, NCLEX®PN.

-Applications for Spring 2017 admission will be accepted July 5 - August 19, 2016.
+Online applications for fall semester 2017 admission will be accepted February 20 - March 31, 2017.
 Learn about the application process.